foundweekends/giter8/README.markdown

 -----

 Template repositories must reside on github and be named with the suffix ".g8".
-We're keeping a [list of them on the wiki][wiki] (but a template doesn't have to be listed there in order to work).
-So for example, the repo [softprops/unfiltered.g8][uft] is a giter8 template.
-You can apply it from the command line like so:
+We're keeping a [list of templates on the wiki][wiki], and you can query github and list all templates with a ".g8" suffix from the command line:

+    $ g8 --list

+To apply a template, for example, [softprops/unfiltered.g8][uft]:

 [uft]: http://github.com/softprops/unfiltered.g8
 [wiki]: http://github.com/n8han/giter8/wiki/giter8-templates